bigskysoftware/htmx/www/attributes/kt-swap.md

 ### Notes

+* `kt-swap` is inherited and can be placed on a parent element
 * The default value of this attribute is `innerHTML`
 * The default swap delay is 0ms
 * The default settle delay is 100ms